sww1235/Dream-Home-wizards-tower/README.md

 ## TODO

 -   add more windows, especially to bathrooms
+-   North is oriented towards elevator
+-   move entrance to south west side
+-   add patio along east side of house
+-   add more windows into east wall of house
 -   work on lighting design more
 -   add lighting pipes at ceiling level on all floors around perimeter of cutout
 -   add in ceiling, 6" dropped ceiling with dark wood panels at least on ground floor.
--   put workshop area by elevator and combine half of -1 and -2 to give more ceiling height.
+-   ~~put workshop area by elevator and combine half of -1 and -2 to give more ceiling height.~~
+-   add chimney in center of house.
+-   change wall doors to tracked style

 general style is a combination between medieval and modern.
 Lots of slate and wood, but open plan layouts and not a lot of walls.
 Heavy curtains for